Planning-nl/app-api-documentation/README_EN.md

 }
 ```

-### Fix options
+## **Fix options**

-If you try to place a `projectphase` (request block) outside the project, a validation error usually occurs.
-The error message shows possible options:
+Suppose you attempt to create a `projectphase` (question block) outside the project’s date range.
+A validation error will be returned.
+The error response includes possible fix options.

+Example error:

 ```json
 {